pv264/Interview/k8/carshloop.md

 payment-api-secret

-I would then describe the Secret to verify whether the expected key, PAYMENT_API_KEY, exists.
+I would then describe the Secret to verify whether the expected key, PAYMENT_API_KEY, exists..

 If the key exists, I would check whether the Deployment is referencing the correct Secret and key name.